senseyeio/roger/README.md

 ```

 ##Testing
 To ensure the library functions correctly, the end to end functionality must be tested.
 This is achieved using [Docker](https://docs.docker.com) and [Docker Compose](https://docs.docker.com/compose).
 To run tests, ensure you have both Docker and Docker Compose installed, then run `docker-compose build && docker-compose up -d` from within the test directory.
 This command will build and start a docker container containing multiple RServe servers.
-These servers will be utilized when running `go test ./...` from the project's base directory.
+These servers will be utilized when running `go test` from the project's base directory.
 To stop the docker container call `docker-compose stop` from the test directory.

 ## Contributing
 Issues, pull requests and questions are welcomed.
 If required, assistance can be found in the project's [gitter chat room](https://gitter.im/senseyeio/roger).